 Book onto one of the Open Wellbeing Walks below as an individual, or if you have a group of 6 or more contact us to arrange a day just for you.

-Your guide in Northamptonshire is Emma who has 20 years experience of teaching in secondary schools, is a qualified mountain leader and a mental health first aider.
+Your guide is Emma who has 20 years experience of teaching in secondary schools, is a qualified mountain leader and a mental health first aider.